Pump-Threshold-Free Frequency Comb via Cavity Floquet Engineering: Results

-We characterize the Floquet sidebands of cavity-2 by using a vector network analyzer (VNA) to extract the reflection coefficient \( S_\mathrm{21} = R = 1 - \sqrt{\kappa_\mathrm{e}} \frac{\langle a(t) \rangle}{\langle a_\mathrm{in}(t) \rangle} \).
-Combining with Eq. \eqref{eqn-1}, the depth of the different sidebands is also determined by the Bessel function (detailed in Supplementary Note II.B), as shown in Fig. \ref{fig2}\textbf{e}.
-These sidebands are symmetrically distributed with a spacing corresponding to the oscillator frequency \( \omega_{\mathrm{m}} \).
-We studied the effect of drive power, the results are shown in Fig. \ref{fig2}\textbf{e} for \( P_\mathrm{d} \) at -5 dBm, 3 dBm, and 10 dBm.
-Before the critical power point \( P_\mathrm{dc} \), the mechanical oscillator stays in thermal state and thus only the intrinsic resonance frequency of cavity-2 can be detected.
-When \( P_\mathrm{d} > P_\mathrm{dc} \), the self-induced mechanical oscillation modulates cavity-2 such that it can be effectively described as the Floquet cavity.
+We characterize the Floquet sidebands of cavity-2 by using a vector network analyzer to extract the reflection coefficient $ S_\mathrm{21} = R = 1 - \sqrt{\kappa_\mathrm{e}} \frac{\langle a(t) \rangle}{\langle a_\mathrm{in}(t) \rangle} $.
+Combining with Equation~\eqref{eqn-1}, the depth of the different sidebands is also determined by the Bessel function, as shown in Fig.~\ref{fig2}\textbf{e}.
+These sidebands are symmetrically distributed with a spacing corresponding to the oscillator frequency $ \omega_{\mathrm{m}} $.
+We studied the effect of drive power, and the results are shown in Fig.~\ref{fig2}\textbf{e} for $ P_\mathrm{d} $ at $-5$~dBm, 3~dBm, and 10~dBm.
+Before the critical power point $ P_\mathrm{dc} $, the mechanical oscillator stays in a thermal state, and thus only the intrinsic resonance frequency of cavity-2 can be detected.
+When $ P_\mathrm{d} > P_\mathrm{dc} $, the self-induced mechanical oscillation, with stable amplitude and phase, modulates cavity-2 such that it can be effectively described as the Floquet cavity.
 Increasing the modulation strength enhances the ability of photons to transition to higher-order Floquet energy levels.
 Consequently, the intensity of the intrinsic frequency signal diminishes, while higher-order sidebands become more pronounced.
-The result from the free parameter fitting indicates that, under a 10 dBm drive, \( \beta \) is approximately 1.92.
+The result from the free parameter fitting indicates that, under a 10 dBm drive, $ \beta$ is approximately 1.92.
+Given the other device parameters, the corresponding mechanical oscillator amplitude $X_\textrm{m}$ is calculated as 1.2~nm.